jserot/O2B/platforms/altera/Howto.md

 - from platform root dir : `make hw`

 4. Rebuild the BSP files
-- from platform root dir : `make sopc-files` (this will required because the `.sopcinfo` file has been updated)
+- from platform root dir : `make bsp-files` (this will required because the `.sopcinfo` file has been updated)

 5. Rebuild the `omicrob` support (required after cloning or if the new platform introduces new ext